DISCOVER the Joy of Music at OUR Award Winning MUSIC School

 PIANO, DRUMS, GUITAR

 Zylah is a young musician who loves jazz, classical, pop and rock and plays guitar, bass, piano, drums, cello and alto sax.
-She is passionate about songwriting, production and performance, and will be joining EMA to teach drums, keyboard and guitar.

 During her time at Western Springs College, she played in the Auckland Jazz Band and KBB music competitions and was awarded gold with the West City Youth Concert Band in the NZCBA Festival.
 She was awarded the senior music award at WSC in 2021 and 2022 and the performing arts award in 2023 for her involvement in music and arts in the community.